MichaelBravoManyari/University-Schedule/README.md

 The user interface of University Schedule is built using Material 3 components and Views, ensuring a modern and consistent design.
 Key UI elements include:
 - **Material 3 Components**: For a cohesive and responsive design.
 - **Custom Views**: Tailored to the specific needs of the app for a unique user experience.

----

-Thank you for considering my application for the Android developer position.
-I look forward to discussing how my experience with University Schedule can contribute to your team.